skirtapaieo/development-101/02-dev/frontend/PhoenixFW.md

 ## Erlang

-Programming lanugage used to build massively scalable, fault-tolerant systems.
+Programming languaage used to build massively scalable, fault-tolerant systems.
 Originally developed by Ericsson, for telco, but used broadly today.

 - Concurrency model - actor model, with lightweight processes communicating through message passing